 - Irregular heartbeat

 - Decreased lung function

-- Respiratory symptoms (including airway irritation, coughing or difficulty breathing).
+- Respiratory symptoms (including airway irritation, coughing, or difficulty breathing).

-O3 (Ozone) - Good or Bad for Us, Depending on Location!
+O3 (Ozone) - Good or Bad for Us, Depending on Location

 Stratospheric ozone is critical to life on Earth because it forms a protective layer that shields us from the sun’s ultraviolet rays.
 In contrast, ground-level ozone is a harmful air pollutant and the main ingredient in smog.
-It is formed when pollutants such as nitrous oxides and volatile organic compounds (emitted by cars, power plants, and other sources) react chemically in the presence of sunlight.
+It forms when pollutants such as nitrogen oxides and volatile organic compounds (emitted by cars, power plants and other sources) react chemically in sunlight.
 Therefore, this pollutant is most likely to reach unhealthy levels on hot sunny days in urban environments.
 However, it can also be carried long distances by the wind, impacting rural areas.

-Ozone Environmental Standards: The recommended WHO level is 100 micrograms per cubic meter (mcg/m3) for eight hours.
+Ozone Environmental Standards: The recommended WHO level is 100 mcg/m3 for eight hours.
 Israel’s standard is set at 140 mcg/m3 for eight hours due to the region’s strong solar radiation, which increases ozone production.